 - Navigate down to the Zeroing ABL menu option and select it.
 The ABL reticle will now appear on screen.

-- Once the box area of the ABL reticle is centered around the red laser, press to Enter button to confirm the reticle correction.
+- Once the box area of the ABL reticle is centered around the red laser, press the OK button to confirm the reticle correction.

 - Exit the menu and return to the Homescreen/Main reticle screen of the scope.

 - To range a target, press and release the Function button.
 The ABL reticle will instantly appear on screen.
 Place the box area of the ABL reticle on the desired target and hold it there until the ranging process times out.
 You’ll now see the range in the upper left of your extended widgets has updated and indicates the correct range to the target you just ranged.

 If you don’t want to wait for the ranging function to time out and need a quick range measurement press the function button to initiate ranging and press it once again to save the range to target.

 Laser Ballistics Pairing